nilinswap/debug-supertokens/docs/FLOW.md

 - Auth Logic
   - When I hit /inner, I am redirected to /auth with redirectTo as /inner with signinup form. on entering email-id, /signinup/code is hit. in the back, it sends otp to email address and and after it, in the front it redirects to accept otp page.
   - when I enter otp, it hits /signinup/consume. in the back, verifies otp and creates session and sets cookies and in the front, I am redirected to /inner

+S1.SN2.MW3 - all requests to `/auth/api` goes through the middleware. or unless of course, you have authed your api.

+S1.SN2.RSL3 - Refresh Session logic.
+So it refreshes the token when you visit the page (even unauthed) after some time. it calls /session/refresh.
+If there is refresh_token is stale, it clears cookies and it is a case of log-out.

+S1.SN2.AL3 - on hit of `/signinup/code` it creates code by calling the core api and sends an email and sends a response OK so that website can redirect to next page.
+On hit of `/signinup/consume` it takes the otp, calls the backend api to verify and then sets cookie properly.

+I don't know why actual api calls are made from another library supertokens-web-js.

 # Level 3